saultcollege/shell-basics/README.md

 ## File System Navigation

-From this point on you should have a shell open on your computer and follow along by entering the commands into your shell.
+If you do not already have a shell open on your computer, you should do so now.
+The best way to learn how to use a shell is to actually use one!
+From this point on try to follow along by entering the commands into your shell.

 ### The Working Directory